jayvik2003/Semi-Conductor-fundamentals-LAB/README.md

 # Semi-Conductor-fundamentals-LAB
 EE2301

-Here's the updated README file including all experiments from your semiconductor fundamentals course:

----

 # Semiconductor Fundamentals Experiments

 This repository contains the detailed documentation and analysis of experiments conducted as part of the Semiconductor Fundamentals Lab course.
-All these experiments are done in collaboration with my partner, his github profile[Here]{https://github.com/Karthikeya210}.
 Below is a summary of each experiment:

 ## Experiment 1: Current-Voltage Characteristics of a Diode
 - **Task 1**: Measure the I-V characteristics of a diode (1N4007) in forward and reverse bias.